Tcl CFFI package (v2.0b1)

 This ensures a buffer of the correct size is passed to the function based on the length passed in the call.

-If the size argument used by a dynamic array type is passed as 0, an error is raised unless the type declaration includes a nullok annotation.
+If the size argument used by a dynamic array type is passed as 0, an error is raised unless the type declaration includes a novaluechecks annotation.
 In that case, the array pointer argument is passed as NULL to the function.

 Arrays as stringsTop, Main, Index